meiry/Cocos2d-x-Guessing-Game/README.md

   Cocos2d-x-Guessing-Game/blob/master/Classes/config/ExpressionsMapDefine.h  is where you paste the result from the GEditor

 ## The GEditor
- * Simple Java servelet app running on tomcat , you can load and run it from Eclipse or compile to war file. located here : Cocos2d-x-Guessing-Game/GEditor
+ * Simple Java servlet app running on Tomcat , you can load and run it from Eclipse or compile to war file. and access it from the browser. located here : Cocos2d-x-Guessing-Game/GEditor

 Video link shows The process of building levels and the game: